hui-sheen/polytrap/README.md

 ## Introduction
 *Polytrap: screening genomic features trapped by polymer tracts*

-Polytrap is useful for screening genomic features over-represented (“trapped”) by short tandem repeats (in our terminology: polymer tracts).
+Polytrap is useful for screening genomic features over-represented (“trapped”) by single, di-, or tri-nucleotide tandem repeats (in our terminology: polytracts).
 Polytrap stores pre-extracted polymer tract ranges, against which the possible enrichment of a specific genomic feature is assessed through the Binomial probability model.
 The genomic feature must be given with BED-like locations.
 I.e., the input file must contain such rows as "X,93712222,93712224".

 ## Quickstart
-	cd polytrap # the root directory of polytrap python polytrap.py -d , -i input.all -o out
+	cd polytrap # the root directory of polytrap python polytrap.py -i in.bed -o out

 You must prepare an input file containing genomic ranges with the first three columns for chromosome, start position, and end position.
 This input file must be placed at polytrap/.
-An example input file "input.all" has been included in the tarball as polytrap/input.all, where each row corresponds to a genomic range of an instance of the interested genomic feature.
-In just a few minutes*, the program will generate the following 3 output files at polytrap/output.
+Example input files "in.bed" (or "in.csv") has been included in the tarball at the first-level directory.
+Each row in an input file corresponds to a genomic range of an instance of the interested genomic feature.
+In just a few minutes*, the program will generate the following 4 output files at polytrap/output.

 1) out

 This is the foremost output file indicating the overlapping situation between user-given ranges and curated tracts.
-It has the same number of rows as input.all.
-The beginning part of each row is exactly the same as in input.all.
+It has the same number of rows as in.bed.
+The beginning part of each row is exactly the same as in in.bed.
 The last cell in each row has the value "0" if the range does not overlap a tract, otherwise the name of an overlapping tract (e.g., "gc").

 2) out.enrich

 This contains the enrichment analysis statistics.
-Each row is for a particular group of tracts, and there might be a bottom row ("Overall") for all groups combined. nucGenome gives the total number of nucleotides in the concerned genome, nucTract gives the total number of nucleotides occupied by the group of tracts, nFeatures_ingenome gives the number of user-supplied ranges (i.e., number of rows in input), nFeatures_intract gives the number of ranges overlapping with a tract. expRate=nFeatures_ingenome/nucGenome; obsRate=nFeatures_intract/nucTract.
-Relative Risk (RR) can be derived as RR=obsRate/expRate.
+Each row is for a particular type of polytracts, and there might be a bottom row ("Overall") for all groups combined. *nucGenome* gives the total number of nucleotides in the concerned genome, *nucTract* gives the total number of nucleotides occupied by the group of tracts, *nFeatures_ingenome* gives the number of user-supplied ranges (i.e., number of rows in input), *nFeatures_intract* gives the number of ranges overlapping with a tract. *expRate=nFeatures_ingenome/nucGenome*; *obsRate=nFeatures_intract/nucTract*. *Relative Risk (RR)* is derived as RR=obsRate/expRate.

 3) out.tif

 This figure file translates enrichment statistics to visual display.
 It has two vertically stacked panels.
-The top panel is a barplot for Relative Risks of each tract group as well as the combined tract set; the bottome panel is a piechart with slices representing the individual tract groups.
-The slice size is proportional to Relative Risk and the color shade is proportional to enrichment p value.
+The top panel is a barplot for *RR* values of each polytract type as well as the combined polytract set; the bottome panel is a piechart with slices representing the individual tract groups.
+The slice size is proportional to *RR* values and the color scale is proportional to enrichment *p*.
+The color palette spans over p of [1e-147,1], meaning that the pigment is based on absolute p value rather than a within-assay normalized one.
 An asterisk indicates statistical significance (p<0.01).

+4) out.landscape.tif

+The enrichment p value for the Overall row of output file out.enrich is taken to draw a red bar in a landscape barplot, where pre-calculated p values for nearly 100 genomic features are depicted as a reference background.
+In this landscape barplot, p=1e-4 is indicated as a bonferroni corrected significance threshold and all gnomic features exceeding this threshold are labelled in blue text.

 ## Download & Deploy
 Download the polytrap package from github: